Internet-of-People/hydra-airdrop-2/src/register/jar/README.md

 - `javac -cp ./* ./ClaimAirdrop.java`
 - Extract the contents of every jar to that folder.
-- Package it with `jar cfm ClaimAirdrop.jar .\Manifest.mf com .\ClaimAirdrop.class`.
+- Package it with `jar cfm ClaimAirdrop.jar .\Manifest.mf org .\ClaimAirdrop.class`.

 To run it: